-Why fertilizers are so crucial for grass growth?
+Why grass fertilizer are so crucial?
 Because most soils don’t contain enough nutrients for the grass to survive, and the nutrients in the soil will be absorbed by grass over time, so we need to fertilize regularly to maintain a balance of nutrients.

 1. Elements Fertilizer

 Grass needs enough amount of nutrients, water and sunshine to sustain life and thrives and green.
 The importance of fertilizer is the same as water, air, and temperature in the soil.